The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Auxiliary results and the proofs for Section

-one has $\int fd\mu_n\rightarrow \int fd\mu$. \end{enumerate} \end{proposition} \begin{proof} The underlying topological space is completely regular, and the characterization follows directly from \cite{sentilles}[Theorem~5.1].
-The compact subsets of a completely regular Souslin space are metrizable, cf. Proposition~\ref{eqvcomp} and \cite{bogachev}[Lemma~8.9.2.], which, in conjunction with the fact the space is completely regular, verifies the assumptions for the sequential and non-sequential Prokhorov's theorem~(a); see \cite{bogachev}[Theorem~8.6.7.].
-The convergence criteria (b) is similarly a direct consequence of the fact that the underlying space is completely regular; see \cite{bogachevgaussian}[Lemma~3.8.7.]. \end{proof}
+\end{enumerate} \end{proposition} \begin{proof} The underlying topological space is completely regular, and the characterization follows directly from \cite[Theorem~5.1]{sentilles}.
+The compact subsets of a completely regular Souslin space are metrizable, cf. Proposition~\ref{eqvcomp} and \cite[Lemma~8.9.2.]{bogachev}, which, in conjunction with the fact the space is completely regular, verifies the assumptions for both, the sequential and the non-sequential, Prokhorov's theorem~(a); see \cite[Theorem~8.6.7.]{bogachev}.
+The convergence criteria (b) is similarly a direct consequence of the fact that the underlying space is completely regular; see \cite[Lemma~3.8.7.]{bogachevgaussian}. \end{proof}

-The characterization of the pre-compactness in terms the $\beta_0$-equicontinuity thus yields a criteria for compactness of closures (of convex (circled) hulls).
+The characterization of the relative compactness in terms of the property of $\beta_0$-equicontinuity yields also a criteria for compactness of closures (of convex (circled) hulls).

-\begin{corollary} The closed convex circled hull of a $\beta_0$-equicontinuous subset of $\mathbb{M}(\mathbb{D})$ is $\beta_0$-equicontinuous and (sequentially) weak${}^*$ compact.
-In particular, the closure and the closed convex hull of a $\beta_0$-equicontinuous set are (sequentially) weak${}^*$ compact. \end{corollary} \begin{proof} The weak${}^*$ compactness of the closed convex circled hull of an equicontinuous set follows from \cite{kelleynamioka}[18.5].
+\begin{corollary} The closed convex circled hull of a $\beta_0$-equicontinuous subset of $\mathbb{M}(\mathbb{D})$ is $\beta_0$-equicontinuous, weak${}^*$ compact and sequentially weak${}^*$ compact.
+In particular, the closure and the closed convex hull of a $\beta_0$-equicontinuous set are weak${}^*$ compact and sequentially weak${}^*$ compact. \end{corollary} \begin{proof} The weak${}^*$ compactness of the closed convex circled hull of an equicontinuous set follows from \cite[18.5]{kelleynamioka}.
 Closure and closed convex hull are closed subsets of closed convex circled hull, from which the second statement follows.
 The $\beta_0$-equicontinuous sets are bounded in total variation, in particular, from below, so, the sequential statements are true, by Proposition~\ref{eqvcomp}. \end{proof}